Squish for JavaFX Tutorial

 and .tsv

-files are assumed to use the Unicode UTF-8 encoding—the same encoding used for all test scripts.
+files are assumed to use the Unicode UTF-8 encoding, which is used for all test scripts.

-will import the test data just for the current test case, but we want the test data to be available to all the test suite's test cases: to do this check the Copy to Test Suite for Sharing radio button.
-Now click the Finish button.
-You can now see the file listed in the Test Suite Resources view (in the Test Data tab), and if you click the file's name it will be shown in an Editor view.
-The screenshot shows Squish after the test data has been added.
+By default the Squish IDE will import the test data just for the current test case, but we want the test data to be available to all the test suite's test cases: to do this check the Copy to Test Suite for Sharing radio button.
+Next, click the Finish button.

 Although in real life we would modify our tst_adding